Revive a Room Using Color

 - Use synthetic brushes, such as polyester or nylon, with latex paints.
 Natural bristle brushes work best if you're using oil-based or alkyd-based paints.

 Priming seals the surface of the wall and helps the paint cover more evenly.
 Always prime if you're painting a lighter color over a darker one.
 On flat-painted walls with minor repairs, you may only need to spot prime.
-For walls with larger areas of patching plaster, use True Value EasyCare® brand stain-killing primer.
+For walls with larger areas of patching plaster, use True Value EasyCare® Ultra Premium latex primer/sealer.

 Step 3.
 Apply Ceiling Brushwork